-If you aren’t making the most of your stride length potential chances are you could be going faster and running more efficiently.
+If you aren’t making the most of your stride length potential, chances are you could be going faster and running more efficiently.
 However, if you try to change things up too much and are stretching beyond what you should in search of a longer stride, you can be using extra energy and putting unnecessary stress on muscles and joints.

-How To Determine Cadence
+How To Determine Running Cadence

-If you counted 40 left foot falls in :30 seconds, you double that to get 80, then double that for a total of 160.
+For example: If you counted 40 left foot strikes in 30 seconds, you double that to get 80, then double that for a total of 160.

-So… Should I Lengthen My Stride?
+Should I Focus On Lengthening My Stride?

 Try some of the drill techniques suggested above, as recommended by Olympic and other elite athlete coaches.
-If that seems to be improving things, do some Miracle Mile time trials.
+Then, if that seems to be improving things, do some Miracle Mile time trials.
 What is a miracle mile?
 That is where you do a mile time trial monthly to see if you are improving, staying static, or losing ground.

 It boils down to that increasing stride length will help them run faster for many people.
 So if that’s your goal, give it a whirl.
 However, if you’re just trying to empty out your brain and stress release while running, it may not be worth your effort.

 Improving Stride Frequency